Hacksore/tauri-release-mode-fullscreen-bug/README.md

 1. clone repo
 1. `pnpm i`
 1. `pnpm tauri build`
-1. run the app in `src-tauri/target/release/bundle/macos/release-mode-fullscreen-bug.app`
+1. run the tauri app in `src-tauri/target/release/bundle/macos/release-mode-fullscreen-bug.app`
+1. run any app in fullscreen
+1. window will not join other workspaces